ThoaShook/Fraud_Detection/README.md

 * Annotations:
     * There are 17 fraud transactions out of 8000 transactions during 2 consecutive days in September.
-    * This highly unbalance with respect to target variable 'Class' needs to be treated before any further data processing.
+    * This highly unbalance with respect to target variable 'Class' needs to be treated before building our models.

 IV.
 Fraudulent Transactions Trend

 ![](images/fraudulentTrend.png)

+* Notes:
+    * There are 17 fraudulent transactions over 48 hours on Sep 13th,2013.
+Thirteen of them are less than 50 euro per transaction.
+    * The largest amount is 354.33 euro occured at the end of the 24 hours
+    * Why the amount for each transaction is relatively small?
+Why, where, and how are some questions the banks should investigate

 V. Valid Transactions Trend

 ![](images/validTrend.png)

+* Notes:
+    * The first valid transaction occured at 0.02 hour with the amount of 34.7 euro.
+    * The last valid transaction happend at the end of the 48 hours in investigation with the amount of 10,199 euro.

 V. Models